-By Jonathan Decker, Licensed Marriage and Family Therapist See also: 7 Things Amazing Dads Do In my observation as a counselor, the person who most influences an individual’s life is generally their mother.
+By Jonathan Decker (Clinical Director, LMFT) See also: 7 Things Amazing Dads Do In my observation as a counselor, the person who most influences an individual's life is generally their mother.
 For better or worse, many trace the foundation of their identities back to their relationship with their mom and what they learned from her.
 Such was definitely the case with me.
-My mothe ...[Read More]
+My mother passed away in 200 ...[Read More]

 An attitude of gratitude will dispel the damaging sense of entitlement and replace it with appreciation.

-By Jonathan Decker, Licensed Marriage and Family Therapist We’ve all experienced it, the “Jekyll-and-Hyde Syndrome,” in which a normally decent partner, friend, or family member turns into an irrational dolt and/or grumpy monster.
+By Jonathan Decker, Clinical Director, LMFT We’ve all experienced it, the “Jekyll-and-Hyde Syndrome,” in which a normally decent partner, friend, or family member turns into an irrational dolt and/or grumpy monster.
 We feel frustrated when they won’t listen to reason, hurt when they lash out, and confused when they make choices we don’t agree with.
-In life and in my therapy pr ...[Read More]
+In life and in my therapy practice, I’ve fo ...[Read More]

 Many believe that their relationships need less fighting and withdrawing, but what they really need is more affection.

-By Jonathan Decker, Licensed Marriage and Family Therapist While some dads are deadbeats and some mothers truly do an amazing job raising kids on their own, the lasting effects of a great father cannot be underestimated.
+By Jonathan Decker, Clinical Director, LMFT While some dads are deadbeats and some mothers truly do an amazing job raising kids on their own, the lasting effects of a great father cannot be underestimated.
 I should know, because my dad is amazing.
-I say this neither to boast nor to gush, but rather because, in both my personal and professional opinion, he’s got this dad thing ...[Read More]
+I say this neither to boast nor to gush, but rather because, in both my personal and professional opinion, he's got this dad thing pretty much figured o ...[Read More]